awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

    The following AWS CLI command creates an IAM policy named `rds-s3-import-policy` with these options\.
 It grants access to a bucket named `your-s3-bucket`\.
 **Note**
-After you create the policy, note the Amazon Resource Name \(ARN\) of the policy\.
-You need the ARN for a subsequent step when you attach the policy to an IAM role\.
+Note the Amazon Resource Name \(ARN\) of the policy returned by this command\.
+You need the ARN when you attach the policy to an IAM role, in a subsequent step\.
 **Example**

    For Linux, macOS, or Unix: